DiscoverAll Things PixelGoogle AIPixel CameraHelp at HomeWellnessReviews & AwardsGift GuideNew to Pixel

 Pixel users can easily make video calls through Google Meet, WhatsApp, Facebook Messenger, and many other communication apps.
 You can also join FaceTime calls from your Pixel if someone sends you a link.

-Pixel phone screen showing an incoming phone call Can I still share my location with friends and family, and see their locations?
+Can I still share my location with friends and family, and see their locations?

 With Pixel, you can share locations with family and friends using Google Maps, which you may already use.
 With Location Sharing, you can choose who gets to see your location and how long to share it with them.